 It was a rude awakening, to say the least.
 I’m just lucky that I chose a career in software engineering and that I didn’t take out a mortgage at the height of the boom.

 Although we’re not completely out of the woods, things seem do seem to be improving.
 Anyone who thinks otherwise has forgotten what it was like to live in Ireland between 2008 and 2011.
 It was a systematic meltdown.
 A culture shock that rocked the country to its core.
 Nowadays, I see a lot more jobs being advertised.
 During the crash, the jobs page took up about a third of one page in the classifieds section.
 Nowadays, it takes up an entire page (on some weeks, it’s even a page and a half).

-Last month, for the first time in over half a decade, I saw the entrance to a new estate that was being built.
+Last month, for the first time in over half a decade, I saw the entrance to a new housing estate.
 It was a strange sight.
 It had felt so long since I had last seen a building site for a new estate.
-Even the small cement mixer out front gave me a bit of nostalgia, of a time when everyone had a job and it seemed like we were all living in one big never-ending party.
+Even the small cement mixer out front gave me a bit of nostalgia.
+A longing for a time when everyone had jobs and it seemed like we were all living in one big never-ending party.